Did you know you can syndicate content across your site? This means you can share the content of one page with other pages and sites.

 NOTE: The Super Admins Only checkbox pertains only to the "local," non-syndicated content; syndicated content is managed exclusively on the source page.

-- Drag and drop a Syndicated Content content item from the Content palette to the page-design canvas.
+- Drag and drop a Syndicated Content content item from the Content section to the canvas.

-NOTE: Syndicated content will always display above the page's local content in your community site.
+NOTE: Syndicated content will always display above the page's local content.

 - your source page's site (Syndicated from Site) and